danielkucera/ZidoStreamer/README.md

 More info: https://blog.danman.eu/using-tronsmart-pavo-m9-for-hdmi-input-streaming/

 ## Installation
-* Copy signed.apk to your device and install it.
+* Copy app/build/outputs/apk/app-debug.apk to your device and install it.
 * Copy ffmpeg binary to /mnt/sdcard/

 ## Running
 * Start app from menu
 * Press menu button and edit and confirm all settings
-* (optional) Install Startup Manager from Google Play and set ZidoStreamer to start after boot
+* Start streaming by pressing button "1" on remote
 * Restart your device

 ## Configuration